-By selecting the Graph button a graphical interface for the selected node will show up.
+By selecting the Graph button a Graphical Diagram for the selected node will show up.
 At this page you find several features for different representation options.

-Figure: Graphical diagramof offset values for each node, selectable for different time ranges (day, week, month or manual selection).
+Figure: Graphical diagram of offset values for each node, selectable for different time ranges (day, week, month or manual selection).
 With given buttons at the "Select Time Range" you can select either past or future intervals for the graphical representation.

-Offsets are collected for each NTP/PTP or PPS monitored node and can be depicted as graphical representation for selectable time intervals in the web UI of the SyncMon node.
+Offsets are collected for each NTP/PTP or other monitored node and can be depicted as graphical representation for selectable time intervals in the web UI of the SyncMon node.

-The monitored data are continuously saved on the Sync node RAM and will be saved automatically to Flash Card at change of a day at 0:00 UTC.
+The monitored data are continuously saved on the Sync node "Base Path for logfiles for current day" and will be saved automatically to the Flash Card ('Base Path for logfiles for history of days') at change of a day at 0:00 UTC.
 Data are available at any time for further statistic processing.